rajeshwarpatlolla/ionic-datepicker/README.md

     ionicDatePickerProvider.configDatePicker(datePickerObj);
   })
 ````
-In the above code i am not configuring all the properties, but you can configure as many properties as you can.
+In the above code I am not configuring all the properties, but you can configure as many properties as you can.

 The properties you can configure are as follows.